netaxis-solutions/apio-core-docs/docs/history/requests.md

 - **Request as JSON**: Download the request as a JSON file.
 - **Context as JSON**: Download the context as a JSON file.
 - **Auto-refresh**: Enable or disable the auto-refresh of the request / workflow details.

-Then there is a table with the context of the instance.
-The instance context refer to the context of the workflow instance.
-It is a set of key-value pairs that can be used by the workflow to store data during its execution. (sensitive data like passwords, tokens etc... are hidden)

 ### Workflow